omersanli17/omersanli17/README.md

 - 👋 Hi, I’m Ömer Şanlı
 - 👀 I’m interested in Swift and Kotlin Multiplatform
-- 🌱 I’m currently learning Python and .NET
+- 🌱 I’m currently learning Javascript (NodeJS)

 <!---
 omersanli17/omersanli17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.